dbojan/free-iptv-balkan-plus/README.md

 ### What to do with it:

-On windows, right click on 'balkan-plus.m3u', select 'open in new tab'.
-Then click on arrow pointing down in the new tab (Download raw file)
+On windows, right click on the link here: [balkan-plus.m3u](https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/balkan-plus.m3u), and select 'Save Link As', and save the file somewhere.

 You can use it with ['VLC player'](https://www.videolan.org/vlc/).

 Or use it in ['Kodi'](https://kodi.tv/) multimedia player.

-Enter this in the 'Kodi' in settings for 'simple iptv plugin' URL: https://cutt.ly/bppp or the longer version: https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/balkan-plus.m3u
+If you wish to use the playlist directly from the internet (inside the 'Kodi player'), enter this in the 'Kodi' in settings, in the 'simple iptv plugin' URL: https://cutt.ly/bppp or the longer version: https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/balkan-plus.m3u

-If you are using this on Android TV, you can type it in using tv remote, or use ['Kodi Remote'](https://kodi.wiki/view/Official_Kodi_Remote) android app to send text Kodi app
+If you are using this on Android TV, you can type it in using tv remote, or use ['Kodi Remote'](https://kodi.wiki/view/Official_Kodi_Remote) android app to send text to 'Kodi player'.

 You can **edit** downloaded .m3u playlist using [csvEdit_Esmeralda(beta)](https://github.com/dbojan/csvEdit_Esmeralda)